-The format of a dhcptab table depends on the data store used to maintain it.
-However, any dhcptab must contain the following fields in each record:
+The format of a dhoptab table depends on the data store used to maintain it.
+However, any dhoptab must contain the following fields in each record:

-Name This field identifies the macro or symbol record and is used as a search key into the dhcptab table.
+This field identifies the macro or symbol record and is used as a Name search key into the dhcptab table.
 The name of a macro or symbol must consist of ASCII characters, with the length limited to 128 characters.
 Names can include spaces, except at the end of the name.
 The name is not case-sensitive.

-Type This field specifies the type of record and is used as a search key into the dhcptab.
-Currently, there are only two legal values for m This record is a DHCP macro definition.
+This field specifies the type of record and is used as a search key Type into the dhcptab.
+Currently, there are only two legal values for